-- Buy furniture that comes with a slip cover, or is easy to slip cover, so you can change the look easily.
+- Get furniture that comes with a slip cover (or is easy to slip cover) so you can change the look easily.

 - Buy less expensive furniture so you won’t feel guilty replacing it.

-- Buy modular furniture that can be re-arranged more easily (ie. re-positioning a sofa and a chair is easier than finding a new location for a large sectional)
+- Purchase modular furniture that can be re-arranged more easily (re-positioning a sofa and a chair is easier than finding a new location for a large sectional).

-- Have an accessory storage location in the house so you can put your accessories on a rotation…swap some of them out to a different room or to your storage area, and bring out some new ones to keep the room from getting stale.
+- Have an accessory storage location in your house so you can put your accessories on a rotation.
+Then when you get bored with them, you can swap some of them out to your storage area, and bring out some “new” ones to keep the room from getting stale.

 - Use a fairly consistent color scheme throughout your house so that it is easy to move furniture and accessories from room to room.